ansys/pyensight/doc/source/calc_functions.rst

 .. note::
     To compute fluid shear stress:

     #.
-Use the Gradient function on velocity to obtain the velocity gradient variable in the
+Use the :func:`Grad()` function on the velocity to obtain the velocity gradient
-       3D parts of interest.
+       variable in the 3D parts of interest.

     #.
-Create a part clip or extract the outer surface of the part using part extract
+Create a part clip or extract the outer surface of the part using part extract,
-       (create a 2D part from the 3D parts used in the previous step) a surface on which you want to see the fluid shear stress.
+       creating a 2D part from the 3D parts used in the previous step on the surface where you want to see the fluid shear stress.

     #.
-Compute the fluid shear variable (on the 2D surface).
+Compute the ``Fluid Shear`` variable on the 2D surface.

 .. list-table:: **Function arguments**